cuthbertLab/music21j/README.md

 ```

-These docs will be changing in preparation for v.
-1.0 release.
+These docs may change someday in preparation for v.1.0 release.